Deepanshu-cell/lesn-task-app/README.md

 Node.js (version 14.x or later)
 npm (version 6.x or later) or Yarn
 Installation

-Clone the repository:
+1. Clone the repository:

-bash
-Copy code
 git clone https://github.com/Deepanshu-cell/lesn-task-app.git
 cd lesn-task-app

-Install dependencies:
+2. Install dependencies:

-bash
-Copy code
 npm install
 Or if you prefer Yarn:

-bash
-Copy code
 yarn install

-Run the development server:
+3. Run the development server:

-bash
-Copy code
 npm run dev

 Or with Yarn:

-bash
-Copy code
 yarn dev
 Open http://localhost:3000 in your browser to see the application running.

-Building for Production
+(**) Building for Production
 To build the project for production, run:

-bash
-Copy code
 npm run build
 Or with Yarn:

-bash
-Copy code
 yarn build
 This will create an optimized production build in the out directory.